 There are scents that take you places.
 An otter buddy of mine can’t smell fireworks without taking a—his words, the poor bastard—mini-vacation to sunny Fallujah.
 Alejandra, the coatimundi that runs that bodega on Eighteenth and Hemingway where I get my tamales once a month, used to work as a pool cleaner and says there are bathroom cleaners she can’t use if she doesn’t want to lose her lunch—something about finding a client half decomposed and half sucked into the return line.
 Sometimes, though, a scent takes you back to someone rather than somewhere.

 Alejandra’s tamales are one.
 They remind me of the family who lived next door when I was a pup.
 It was a shitty, dirt poor neighborhood with mostly trailer homes.
 The Guajardos were great people.
 Hermán worked at the bus plant before it shut down and Marta jockeyed the counter overnight at the Tumbleweed Inn.
 They had two pups, Roberta and Jorge, who were one year older and one year younger than me, respectively.
 We looked a sight, two scruffy coyotes and a rangy wolf pup playing fútbol in the streets with a busted, newspaper-stuffed basketball.
 Marta made some killer tamales.
-Every time I picked some up from Alejandra, that steam hits me out of the bag and I’m sixteen again.
+Every time I pick some up from Alejandra, that steam hits me out of the bag and I’m sixteen again.

 That was the first time Señora and Robbie let me help with the tamales.
 It was for a school function and they had their paws full trying to make enough.
 We had about half of ‘em stuffed when Señora figured out that she was short on corn husks and had to run out for more.
 The store was twenty minutes away and she always got stuck talking with the ladies at the counter; so, we had maybe an hour to kill before she got home.